"This was by far one of the most useful workshops I have attended."

 Success in Maine led to imagining a broad, national audience for the same kind of training.
 So the fearless duo created the venue – a campus-based Summer Institute advertised for July, 1992.
 Even before the publication of results from the National Adult Literacy Survey (conducted that same year), health professionals from around the country were eager to learn how to communicate more effectively with patients and consumers.

 The rest, as they say, is history.
 That first National Summer Institute set the stage for an annual event.
-The curriculum evolved over the years to reflect new research findings in health literacy and plain language, the growing complexity of both the healthcare system and health recommendations/instructions, and the increasing use of computers in health communication and materials design.
+The curriculum evolved over the years to reflect new research findings in health literacy and plain language, the growing complexity of both the healthcare system and health recommendations/instructions, and the increasing use of technology in health communication.

 Top